-Grain foods include breakfast cereals, oats, breads, rice, pasta, corn and more.
+Grain foods include bread, pasta, noodles, breakfast cereals, couscous, rice, corn, quinoa, polenta, oats and barley.
 These foods give your child the energy he needs to grow, develop and learn.

 Grain foods with a low glycaemic index, like wholegrain pasta and breads, will give your child longer-lasting energy and keep them feeling fuller for longer.

 Reduced-fat dairy foods and dairy-free alternatives

 Key dairy foods are milk, cheese and yoghurt.
 These foods are high in calcium and also protein.

 In puberty, your child needs more calcium to help him reach peak bone mass and build strong bones for life.
 So encourage your child to have different kinds of dairy each day – for example, drinks of milk, cheese slices, bowls of yoghurt and so on.

-If your child doesn’t eat dairy, it’s important for her to eat dairy-free foods that are rich in calcium – for example, tofu, broccoli, nuts, seeds, salmon (with bones) and calcium-fortified foods like cereal, soy milk and bread.
+If your child doesn’t eat dairy, it’s important for her to eat dairy-free foods that are rich in calcium – for example, tofu, broccoli, nuts, seeds, tinned fish with bones, and calcium-fortified foods like cereal, soy milk and bread.
 Not all dairy alternatives are fortified with calcium, though, so make sure to read food labels.

 These protein-rich foods also have other vitamins and minerals like iron and omega-3 fatty acids, which are particularly important during adolescence:

 - Omega-3 fatty acids from oily fish help with your teenage child’s brain development and learning.